SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-14-Git-Tutorial-optional/README.md

 You should now have the same result in the master branch but with a commit history that tells a linear story of commits.

-## Discover solution branches in the furnitureshop repository.
+## Step 8 Discover solution branches in the furnitureshop repository.
 1. Discover branches in repo: https://github.com/SAP/cloud-cf-furnitureshop-demo
 1. Clone repo to WebIDE
 1. Open solution branch `step1-wishlist-service` and change `xs-security.json`.